idleberg/atom-auto-update-plus/README.md

 As the name implies, this package runs _automatically_ every 6 hours.
 If any updates are available, they will be installed in the background and you will be notified about successful updates.

-All of the defaults can be tweaked in the [package settings][package-settings].
+All of the defaults, such as update intervals or notificaiton messages, can be tweaked in the [package settings][package-settings].
+Furthermore, you include or exclude specific packages from updating, or define a [Semantic Versioning][sem-ver] range that needs to be met.

 If you're impatient, you can force an update check by running _Auto Update Plus: Update Now_ from the [command palette][command-palette] or the Packages menu.